nawodyaishan/GameDev-Quiz-Master/README.md

 # Quiz Master
-Quiz Master  is a Trivia based game for enhancing knowledge on Unity and C# game development.
+Quiz Master  is a Trivia game for enhancing knowledge on Unity and C# game development.
 Developed using Unity game engine with C#.